valterxhelili/Manual_and_Automated_Tests/README.md

 - I enjoy furthering my knowledge of softwater testing
 - I love automation testing with Cypress as an end-to-end framework for automated web test
 - Technology and innovation are my passion
-- I love this saying °software testers help programmers be heroes° - Unknown
+- I love this saying °Software testers help programmers be heroes° - Unknown
 - My Languages and Tools - HTML, CSS, JavaScript, Visual Studio Code, Cypress